-I was licensed in May 1965 and for several impecunious years while still at school or Uni I made do with converted military surplus or homebrew QRP equipment on 160m, 80m, 40m and 4m, CW or AM.
+I was licensed in May 1965 and for several years, while I was still at school and Uni and had no money, I made do with converted military surplus or homebrew QRP equipment on 160m, 80m, 40m and 4m, CW or AM.

 I am now active mostly in CW HF contests, although the poor conditions of the last few years have led me to experiment with the WARC bands, and also to make a foray onto VHF and UHF, as a result of which I now know where to find a microphone!

-I initially became attracted to contesting because I found I could make QSOs with stations who didn't seem to be able to hear me under normal conditions.
+I initially became attracted to contesting because I found I could make QSOs with stations who didn't seem to hear me under normal conditions.
 Before I realised it, the bug had bitten massively.
-I first joined the RSGB Contests Committee during the chairmanship of John Graham, G3TR, and have served, on and off, (more on than off!) ever since - well over 30 years.
-I am now honoured to hold the office of Secretary.

 I courted and married my XYL Shelley in a whirlwind romance in the autumn of 1974.
 It is testimony to her patience and tolerance that we are still together.
 She is a remarkable lady and turns out to support our Radio Club on Field Days, when she takes charge of catering.
-We have some wonderful kids, two of whom are still KIPPERs (Kids In Parents' Pockets Eroding Resources) but, sadly, none is into Amateur Radio.
+We have some wonderful kids but, sadly, none is into Amateur Radio.
 In the last three years we have been blessed with three wonderful grandchildren, all boys.
 Given time there may yet be another Ham in the family ... who knows?

-The HF station is an FTDX5000MP.
+The HF thru 6m station is an FTDX5000MP.
 I mostly use it barefoot but I do have a Ranger 811H amplifier for those occasions when the extra 3db are needed.
-The antenna for 160 thru 40 is based on a pair of verticals 140ft apart (at opposite ends of the plot) with their tops connected together to form (effectively) half a large vertical loop, the remaining half of the loop being provided by the image in the earth.
+The antenna for 160 thru 40 is based on a pair of verticals 140ft apart (at opposite ends of the plot) with their tops connected together to form half a large vertical loop, the remaining half of the loop being provided by the image in the earth.
 It is fed against ground at the end furthest from the house with a home-made remote-controlled ATU.
-Over the last ten years the level of LF noise here has increased unbelievably.
-In 2011 I added a 20ft circumference magnetic receiving loop (built to the ARRL Handbook design) which has helped significantly on 160m.
+Over the last ten years the level of LF noise here has increased unbelievably and in 2011 I added a 20ft circumference magnetic receiving loop (built to the ARRL Handbook design) which has helped significantly on 160m.
 That, and the wonderful digital signal processing in the '5000, has given this QTH a new lease of life on the LF bands.
 For the HF contest bands I have a 5-ele tribander on a telescopic tower at 44ft agl.
 For the WARC bands I use a home-made trap dipole up about 30ft.
 For 6m the antenna is a 5-ele Tonna on the stubmast above the tribander.

-HOWEVER, if you REALLY need my card, send me yours direct and I guarantee I will reply.
-Do NOT include Green Stamps or IRCs . no-one should pay for a QSL !!
+HOWEVER, if you REALLY need my card, send me yours direct to the above address and I guarantee I will reply.
+Do NOT include Green Stamps or IRCs - I do not want them!